ArcNyxx/base64/README.md

 - meaningless changes to naming or the removal of code
 - changes to the inputs and outputs of the functions
 - use of the algorithm rewritten in another programming language

-- built-in endianness support
+If the modifications include specific platform support, endianness detection, or SIMD, they violate the objective of this project and no acknowledgment must be made.

 Note that this licence is incompatible with GNU General Public Licences, and any products including those licences will not be able to include this library.

 ## Contributions
-If you find an inefficiency in the code, whether it be in the main library or its tests, please open an issue and possibly a matching pull request.
+If you find an inefficiency in the code please open an issue and possibly a matching pull request.